TominF6453/gctf2018/README.md

 Heavily nested set of zips, bz2s, etc...
 Simply continue to uncompress until you come across the password protected .zip.
 Used JohnTheRipper password cracking to open, containing a txt file with the flag.
 ##### FLOPPY2
 Using dosbox to redirect output of www.com to a file and hexdumping it reveals the flag.
+##### ADMIN UI
+Option 2 seems to just run cat on the server.
+A file on the server contains the flag.